lucyschrader/Blastochor/README.md

   - literal:
     - pid

-This means the file will have a column called `OccurrenceID`, which take a straight copy of the contents of the record's `pid` field.
+This means the file will have a column called `occurrenceID`, which take a straight copy of the contents of the record's `pid` field.

 When using a field name as a parameter, you need to provide the full path (unless you've `reduced` the record - more below).
 If one of the fields in the path contains a list, include an `i` to show it needs to be iterated through.
 For example:
 `identification.i.identifiedBy.title`